How Do You Stop Loving Someone Who Is Bad For Your Mental Health: A Guide

 • Finding a support system: Talking to individuals who understand your situation can provide comfort and support during the healing process.
 This could include a close friend, family, and support groups.

-Online therapy can provide coping skills to improve mental health
+Seek support from a therapist for unrequited love: Online therapy can provide coping skills and tactics to improve mental health

 Getty/MoMo Productions